kolosovpetro/VerifyEncoding/README.md

 Usage
 -----
 ### Installation
-It is currently recommended to just copy the script to your repo.
+It is currently recommended to just copy the `Test-Encoding.ps1` script to your repo.

+If you seek for a particular released version, go to the [Releases][releases] section.

 ### Local Run
 ```console